farazahmadkhan15/grey-faraz-docs/README.md

 ### Create

-To get started, use our create-grey-docs package!
+To get started, use our create-grey-docs-faraz-faraz package!

 ```
-npx create-grey-docs your-project-name
+npx create-grey-docs-faraz your-project-name
 ```

 or

 ```
-yarn create grey-docs your-project-name
+yarn create grey-docs-faraz your-project-name
 ```

 ### Develop